 \subsection{Generic PALM Method}

-PALM alternates between computing the proximal operators of the uncoupled functions $f$ and $g$ around the linearization of the coupling function $H$ at the previous iterate, hence the name~\cite{attbolred10,attbolsva13,parboy13,bolsabteb14}.
-To put PALM in the context of other alternating methods, suppose for the moment that $\Phi(X,Y)$ is a {\em strictly\/} convex function.
-One approach for minimizing $\Phi$ is the Gauss-Seidel iteration (also known as coordinate descent):
+PALM computes the proximal operators of the {\em uncoupled\/} functions $f$ and $g$, around the linearization of the {\em coupling\/} function $h$ at the previous iterate, hence the name~\cite{attbolred10,attbolsva13,parboy13,bolsabteb14}.
+It is instructive to put PALM in the context of other alternating methods.
+Suppose for the moment that $\omega(X,Y)$ is a strictly convex function.
+One approach to minimizing $\omega$ is the Gauss-Seidel iteration (also known as the coordinate descent):

-For convergence, a unique solution in each minimization step is required.
-Otherwise, Gauss-Seidel may cycle indefinitely~\cite{pow73}.
-When $\Phi$ is convex but {\em not strictly\/} convex, uniqueness can be achieved by including a quadratic proximal term
+Convergence of the iteration requires a unique solution in each minimization step; otherwise, Gauss-Seidel may cycle indefinitely~\cite{pow73}.
+When $\omega$ is convex but {\em not strictly\/} convex, uniqueness can be achieved by including a quadratic proximal term

 where $c_k$ and $d_k$ are positive coefficients.
 This class of proximal methods is well studied; see~\cite{parboy13} for a recent survey.
-It is worth noting that the celebrated alternating direction method of multipliers~(ADMM) can be viewed as a class of proximal methods for convex problems~\cite{parboy13}.

-When $\Phi$ is nonconvex, as in our case~\eqref{eq.lcstd}, we need to modify the proximal terms to ensure convergence.
-As opposed to taking the proximal term around $X^k$ as in~\eqref{eq.proxx}, we take the term around $X^k$ modified with a scaled partial gradient of $H$:
+When $\omega$ is nonconvex, as in our case~\eqref{eq.lcstd}, we need to modify the proximal terms to ensure convergence.
+Instead of taking the proximal term around $X^k$ as in~\eqref{eq.proxx}, we take the term around $X^k$ modified with a scaled partial gradient of $h$: